 General FAQs About Studying Abroad

-Can I study abroad on a budget?
+Can Indian students study abroad on a budget?

 Yes!
 Many universities offer affordable tuition fees and scholarships for international students.
 You can also apply for bank loans and work part-time to manage your expenses.